-Objective - H3
+Objective H3 -

-To protect and where possible enhance the habitat of the Pil River, and its associated ecological corridors and habitats, as identified as PL1, PL2 & PL3 on Map 2.
+(a) To protect and where possible enhance the habitat of the Pil River, and its associated ecological corridors and habitats, as identified as PL1, PL2 & PL3 on Map 2.
 An ecological impact assessment will be required in order to assess the impact of any development which could potentially affect this area; this should include a survey of protected species where appropriate.
-Where a proposal is deemed likely to have a significant effect on the Pil River it shall be subject to an Appropriate Assessment.